This post contains affiliate links. As an Amazon Associate we earn from qualifying purchases — at no extra cost to you.

 Every fantasy world needs a secret corner.
 Create a cozy reading nook with a comfy chair, layered lighting, and a side table for tea (or mead, if that’s your vibe).

-I’ve noticed that even a small chair and lamp combo can become a favorite spot surprisingly fast.
+I’ve noticed that even a small chair-and-lamp combo can become a favorite spot surprisingly fast.
 Once it feels intentional, you naturally spend more time there.

 Checklist